podtato-head/podtato-head/delivery/chart/README.md

 You must clone this repo and install from a local copy of the chart:

 ```
-git clone https://github.com/cncf/podtato-head.git && cd podtato-head
+git clone https://github.com/podtato-head/podtato-head.git && cd podtato-head
 helm install podtato-head ./delivery/chart
 ```

 This will install the chart in this directory with release name `podtato-head`.

 > NOTE: You can instruct helm to wait for the resources to be ready before marking the release as successful by adding the `--wait` option to the previous command.

-The installation can be customized by changing the following parameters via `--set` or a custom `values.yaml` file:
+The installation can be customized by changing the following parameters via `--set` or a custom `values.yaml` file specified with `--values`:

 | Parameter                       | Description                                                     | Default                      |
 | ------------------------------- | ----------------------------------------------------------------| -----------------------------|